-- large networking vendors such as Cisco Systems, Inc. ("Cisco") and Juniper Networks, Inc. ("Juniper") that incorporate enterprise security features in their products; - large companies such as Intel Corporation ("Intel"), International Business Machines ("IBM"), and Hewlett-Packard Company ("HP") that have acquired large network and endpoint security specialist vendors in recent years and have the technical and financial resources to bring competitive solutions to the market; - independent security vendors such as Check Point Software Technologies Ltd. ("Check Point"), Fortinet, Inc. ("Fortinet"), and FireEye, Inc. ("FireEye") that offer network security products, and Symantec Corporation ("Symantec"), that offers endpoint security products; and - small and large companies that offer point solutions that compete with some of the features present in our platform.
+large networking vendors such as Cisco Systems, Inc. ("Cisco") and Juniper Networks, Inc. ("Juniper") that incorporate security features in their products;

+- large companies such as Intel Corporation, International Business Machines Corporation, and Hewlett Packard Enterprise Company that have acquired large network and endpoint security specialist vendors in recent years and have the technical and financial resources to bring competitive solutions to the market; - independent security vendors such as Check Point Software Technologies Ltd. ("Check Point"), Fortinet, Inc., and FireEye, Inc., that offer a mix of network and endpoint security products; and Symantec Corporation, that offers endpoint security products; and - small and large companies that offer point solutions that compete with some of the features present in our platform.